The iPhone 14 series is soon going to launch. You might be itching to get your hands on the new phone, but what’s the best way to sell your old one?

 How much can you sell your iPhone for?

-If you choose to sell your device on eBay or Amazon Marketplace yourself, it’s worth using the above prices as a rule of thumb to set your own valuation.
+If you choose to sell your device on eBay or Amazon Marketplace yourself, it’s worth using the prices from these retailers as a rule of thumb to set your own valuation.

 What to do before you sell your iPhone